Stretchy strong webbing for flat seating - Danish modern chairs, dining chairs, ottomans, automotive seats, etc.

 - We strongly recommend the following for projects requiring:

-* less than 20 feet, add an additional foot
+- less than 20 feet: add one more foot

-* Continue adding one foot for every 30 feet as such
+Continue adding one foot for every 30 feet as such.
+Thus...

 Congrats!
 You did it!
 Woohoo!!!